chl33/LoRa133/README.md

 ## What's New in v0.7.0

-*   **Satellite Memory**: The bridge now persists its satellite network knowledge across reboots.
+*   **Satellite Device Memory**: The bridge now persists its satellite network knowledge across reboots.
 Restarts no longer result in a blank device list.
 *   **Enhanced Visibility**: Real-time RSSI, packet counts, and human-readable "Last Seen" timers added to the web dashboard.
 *   **Mobile Optimized**: Fully responsive web interface that fits perfectly on smartphone screens.
 *   **og3 v0.6.1 Core**: Modernized backend leveraging the latest declarative dependency and file storage improvements.